-Settling student loan debt isn’t easy, but it can be possible — if you’re in exactly the right circumstances and if you are acquainted with iva’s.
+Settling student loan debt isn’t easy, but it can be possible.

 Troubled borrowers who can offer a substantial lump sum may be able to free themselves from years of wage garnishments, tax refund seizures and other collections efforts, according to student loan experts.